vyasanirudh/AVCalendar/README.md

 ##Manually:

-Download the source code and [here](https://github.com/vyasanirudh/AVCalendar/archive/master.zip) and add that to your target dependencies by dragging it to your project navigator section.
-Further, add it to your embedded binaries section.
-That's it.
+Download the Framework [here](https://github.com/vyasanirudh/AVCalendarFramework/archive/master.zip) and add that to your target dependencies by dragging it to your project navigator section.
+Further, add it to your embedded binaries sectionand that's it.

 ---